smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	* shp2GeoJSON.html HTML 5 browser tester; works in Chrome and firfoix.
 1.3G coa2011 shapefile cracks chrome; also breaks the synchronous file write in Node.
 Code needs restructuring to be fully async with streaming everywhere.
+	* Leaflet display of returned data
+	* Basic projection support (converted to 4326 for leaflet)

 	Todo: